A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Acknowledgements

 In fact, a convincing low-energy effective theory should be able to describe, within a unified formalism, all low-energy phenomena, from the low-temperature thermodynamics to the hydrodynamic equations, in both the normal and superfluid phases (provided that superfluidity itself remains a low-energy phenomenon).
-In this work, we construct an effective Hamiltonian that captures the full dynamics of Landau quasiparticles, and thereby the whole low-energy physics of fermionic fluids in which these quasiparticles are well defined.
-Our formalism relies on a unitary transformation that connects the quasiparticle states to the noninteracting Fock states; such unitary transformations are common in atomic physics \cite{Cohen,VanVleck1929,Wolff1966} when one applies a perturbation to multiplets of quasidegenerate energy levels.
-Our construction of the quasiparticle states thus excludes from the dressing any quasidegenerate state in a narrow energy band of width $\Lambda$.
-The unitary operator $\exp(\hat S)$ of this dressing block-diagonalizes the Hamiltonian, thereby decoupling levels whose energy separation exceeds $\Lambda$.
-This is not the same as introducing a momentum cutoff \cite{Popov1987,Shankar1994,Polchinski1992,Senechal1995,Senechal1998,Dupuis1998}, and the renormalization group generated by infinitesimal variations of $\Lambda$ is different.
-To ensure that the physical quantities predicted by the effective theory are independent of $\Lambda$, the cutoff must be small compared to the Fermi energy $\EF$ yet remain large compared to the typical evolution frequencies of the fluid, such as the quasiparticle damping rate $\Gamma$ in the normal phase, or the gap $\Delta$ in the superfluid phase.
-In Heisenberg picture, the transformation generated by $\hat S$ relates particle operators to their quasiparticle counterparts; this allows us in particular to construct the quasiparticle annihilation operator $\hat \gamma$ \cite{Luttinger1962Equilibrium}.
+In this work, we construct (in Sec.~\ref{sec:HRG}) an effective Hamiltonian that captures the full dynamics of Landau quasiparticles, and thereby the whole low-energy physics of fermionic fluids in which these quasiparticles are well defined.
+Our formalism relies on a unitary transformation that connects the quasiparticle states to the noninteracting Fock states by excluding from the dressing any quasidegenerate state in an energy band of width $\Lambda$.
+This Schrieffer-Wolff transformation, common in atomic physics \cite{Cohen,VanVleck1929,Wolff1966} when one applies a perturbation to multiplets of quasidegenerate energy levels, band-diagonalizes the Hamiltonian, thereby decoupling levels whose energy separation exceeds $\Lambda$.
+As the renormalization flow generates terms of high-order in the quasiparticle field $\hat{\gamma}$, we expand the Hamiltonian in powers of the fluctuations $\delta(\hat{\gamma}^\dagger\hat{\gamma})$ of the density field about its expectation value in the quasiparticle Fermi sea.
+The effective Hamiltonian obtained in this way is not limited to specific interaction channels, nor to a gradient expansion: its diagonal part in the Fock basis coincides with Landau’s semi-classical Hamiltonian, but its off-diagonal part contains the generic collision amplitude $\mathcal{A}$, as well as a pair interaction $g$.

-The adiabaticity condition usually invoked to justify the existence of the quasiparticles translates, in our formalism, into a condition of weak mixing between (significantly coupled) energy levels.
-Two quasiparticle states must be resonant at the scale $\Lambda$ if and only if the corresponding particle states are resonant as well.
-In a generic many-body system, this condition would restrict the theory to the lowest orders of perturbation theory.
-In a Fermi liquid, it remains valid all the way to the strongly interacting regime, and the dressed states, free from low-energy couplings, can be followed adiabatically.
-The conservation of a spectrum that vanishes linearly at the Fermi level thus appears as a necessary condition to the existence of Landau quasiparticles.